smhanov/zwibbler-service/README.md

-# zwibbler-service
-Installers for Zwibbler Collaboration Server
+# Installers for Zwibbler Collaboration Server

 This project packages the zwibserve collaboration server as a system service that you can install on Linux.